vimich/vimich.github.io/README.md

 >**Task 1:** Create two `secrets` in your repository called DOCKER_USERNAME and DOCKER_PASSWORD, which contains your Docker username and password

 >**Task 2:** Create two `secrets` in your repository called DOCKER_USERNAME and DOCKER_PASSWORD, which contains your Docker username and password
+## Step 7: You are becoming a pro, time to explore Github Marketplace 🌈
+In the same way there are libraries for almost any usecase when you write code, there are thousand of Github Actions already created for you to utilize.
+To continue to improve your repository go to the [Github Marketplace](https://github.com/marketplace?category=&query=sort%3Apopularity-desc&type=actions&verification=), find an action you like, and try to incorporate it into you repository.
+Below you can find some examples.
 ### Send e-mail notification when a workflow fails/succeeds 📫
 Check out [this](https://github.com/marketplace/actions/send-email) action if you want to send an e-mail notification to your gmail account when your workflow fails and/or succeeds. **Note** if you have set up 2FA (Two Factor Authentication) on your email, this action won't work.